Chuckos/Performance-testing/docker-jMeter/readme.md

 **Pre-requisite:**

-1. Ensure images for JMeter master and servers have been built.
+1. Ensure images for JMeter master and servers have been built. [see here](#build-docker-images)
 2. Docker-compose has been installed.

 From the terminal navigate to `docker-compose-JMeter` folder.

-Ensure no JMeter master or server containers created or running, use the following command to check
+Ensure no JMeter master or server containers have been created or running, use the following command to check:

 ```
 $ docker ps -a